 TASK 1.
 Management and coordination of activities

-Key aspects included in Task 1 are: establishment of a study website — essentially,
+Key aspects included in Task 1 were: establishment of a study website — essentially,

 continuation of the private website developed for the

 2012 FLEX/Sentinel-3 Tandem Mission Photosynthesis Study — to provide

 project updates and document sharing; overall coordination and management of the study to meet